- Professor Don Braxton (Good Professor) - ext. 3530

 RL-399 Special Topics (Variable; Variable; 1.00-4.00 Credits) Allows the department to offer special topics not normally offered.
 Departments may offer more than one special topic.
 Prerequisites vary by title.

-RL-440 Yoga Studies (Variable; Yearly; 4.00 Credits; CA,H,I,CW) In the past fifty years, Yoga has become one of India's best-known exports, primarily in the form of physical (Hatha) Yoga.
+RL-440 Yoga Studies (Variable; Yearly; 4.00 Credits; CA,H,I,CW,WK-HT) Yoga has become one of India's best-known exports, primarily in the form of physical (Hatha) Yoga.
 We will examine many of the numerous varieties of Yoga philosophy and explore how yoga and meditation became popular in the West.
-Prerequisite: Junior or Senior standing or permission of instructor
+Students will learn basic meditation.
+Must have junior or senior class standing.

 RL-490 Religion Internship (Fall & Spring; Yearly; 2.00-9.00 Credits; H) See " Internship " in catalog.
 Corequisite: RL495.
 Prerequisites: Jr. or Sr. Standing.